storyprotocol/documentation/docs/CONCEPTS/ip-asset/ipa-conditions.md

 ---
 # All IP Assets

-All IPs can be modified/customized with [License Config](doc:license-config-hook):
+All IPs can be modified/customized with the [License Config](doc:license-config-hook) at any point:

 | **Action**                  | **Conditions**                                     |
 | --------------------------- | -------------------------------------------------- |